 For more journal references citing the use of the Odyssey Imagers and LI-COR reagents, see our most recent Publications List.

-IRDye 800CW YC-27 (P/N 926-27000) is a near-infrared dye-labeled imaging agent specifically designed to target prostate specific membrane antigen (PSMA), also known as folate hydrolase I or glutamate carboxypeptidase II.
+IRDye 800CW YC-27 (available through LI-COR Custom Services) is a near-infrared dye-labeled imaging agent specifically designed to target prostate specific membrane antigen (PSMA), also known as folate hydrolase I or glutamate carboxypeptidase II.

 This small molecule can be used as an optical imaging agent for in vitro (such as In-Cell Western™ Assays), in vivo, whole organ, and tissue section analysis, allowing the same probe to be used in all steps of the biomarker discovery process.